ViriLikesTea/Tallest-Tower/README.md

 further work will be done on this, unless I feel like doing so, which is unlikely.

 ### Note
-<b>The random number generator on versions before v1.2 does not work<b/>
+<i>The random number generator on versions before v1.2 does not work<i/>

 ## Run Locally